F.J. McMahon interview

 Constantly blown away!
 And very very grateful.
 I really have to thank Tiffany Anders after the Rev-Ola CD came out it was like times ten.
 You never know what’s going to happen tomorrow that’s a great thing about life.

-Are you familiar with any other now so called "loner folk" musicians?
-For instance, Perry Leopold, Dana Westover, David Bixby etc… It's interesting, that the style became quite popular these days out from the collector circles into the wider audience.
+Are you familiar with any other now so called ‘loner folk’ musicians?
+For instance, Perry Leopold, Dana Westover, David Bixby etc… It’s interesting, that the style became quite popular these days.

 What happened in the ’70s?
 Were you still playing music?